Moment Conditions for Dynamic Panel Logit Models with Fixed Effects: Introduction

-Papers by \cite{honore2000panel}, \cite{aristodemou2018semiparametric} and \cite{khan2019identification} relax the logistic assumption.
-This literature suggests that point estimation is sometimes possible, and that informative bounds can be constructed when it is not.
-On the other hand, the impossibility result in \cite{chamberlain2010binary} suggests that the most fruitful way to achieve regular root-$n$ consistent estimation is by imposing a logistic assumption.\footnote{ Or, alternatively, change the model as in \cite{bartolucci2010dynamic} and \cite{Al-SadoonLiPesaran2017}.} This motivates the estimation approach based on a logistic distribution assumption that we follow in the current paper.
+\erasestuff{Papers by \cite{honore2000panel}, \cite{aristodemou2018semiparametric} and \cite{khan2019identification} relax the logistic assumption.
+This literature suggests that point estimation is sometimes possible and that informative bounds can be constructed when it is not.
+On the other hand, the impossibility result in \cite{chamberlain2010binary} suggests that the most fruitful way to achieve regular root-$n$ consistent estimation is by imposing a logistic assumption.\footnote{ As an alternative to this, \cite{bartolucci2010dynamic} and \cite {Al-SadoonLiPesaran2017} have proposed models that are outside the framework considered by \cite{chamberlain2010binary}.} This motivates the estimation approach based on a logistic distribution assumption that we follow in the current paper.}

-A recent paper, \cite{honore2019identification}, considers identification of a panel data logit model with fixed effects and two lagged outcomes as explanatory variables.
-This model was also considered by \cite {Chamberlain1985}, who showed that if one conditions on a sufficient statistic for the fixed effect, the resulting conditional likelihood depends on the coefficient on the second lag, but not on the coefficient on the first lag.
-Despite this, the numerical calculations in \cite {honore2019identification} found that both parameters are identified.
-Needless to say, it is possible that the parameters are indeed not identified, but that the identified set is so small that it appears numerically as if it is point identified.
-The other natural explanation (other than the possibility that the calculations in \cite {honore2019identification} are incorrect) is that the parameters are indeed point identified, but not through a conditional likelihood approach.

-This paper's contribution is to explore a method for systematically deriving moment conditions for panel data logit models with fixed effects that are not based on conditioning on a sufficient statistic for the fixed effect.
-We do this following a line of argument suggested in \cite{bonhomme2012functional}.
-We give sufficient conditions for these moment conditions to actually identify the parameters of the model.
-Subject to standard regularity conditions, the usual GMM theory then delivers root-$n$ asymptotic normality of the estimator. \footnote{\cite{Hahn2001} showed that root-$n$ estimation is sometimes not possible in dynamic logit models with fixed effects.
-By contrast, our result show that sometimes root-$n$ estimation is possible in such models.
-However, those results are not inconsistent, see our discussion in Section~\ref{sec:RelationExisting}. }

-Transformations of some of the moment conditions for the dynamic panel logit model presented in this paper have previously been derived by \cite{kitazawa2013exploration,kitazawa2016root}, who also used them to estimate the model parameters at root-$n$ rate via GMM.\footnote{See also \cite{kitazawa2017dfel} for an implementation of his moment conditions.
-We were not aware of the papers by Yoshitsugu Kitazawa when we wrote the initial draft of our paper, and we are thankful to him for pointing out the connection. } The way in which we derive and present our moment conditions and the way we explore the implications for identification are quite different from Kitazawa's.
-Using our methods we also find various new moment conditions for panel logit AR(1), if the number of time periods is large enough, and for panel logit AR($p$) models with $p \geq 2$.